(Reposting this now on 1/2/22 since many airline credits and spending limits have reset.)

 Platinum Saks Credit

-The business Platinum card comes with a $100 Dell credit twice per year: one from January to June and one from July to December.
-Be sure to use that up before the end of December.
+The business Platinum card comes with a $200 Dell credit twice per year: one from January to June and one from July to December.
+Be sure to use that up before the end of December (along with the Amex Offer at Dell which expires then).
+Give some leeway for the charge to post by December 31.

 Amex Bonvoy Brilliant card comes with a $300 annual credit for charges at the hotels.
-This goes based on the card anniversary, not based on the calendar year.
+This goes based on your card anniversary, not based on the calendar year.

 The Green personal card comes with an annual $100 CLEAR credit and annual $100 LoungeBuddy credit.
 These reset each calendar year, so you should be able to use the credit for this year anytime until December 31.

-- Also worth noting that on January 1, 2021, the Amex Platinum card will begin having a $500,000 annual limit on 5x travel earnings.
+- The Amex Platinum card has a $500,000 annual limit on 5x travel earnings each calendar year.

 The Bank of America Premium Rewards card comes with $100 airline incidental credit (see what counts here).
 This resets based on the calendar year.
 Finish up your statement credit with this one by December 31 (buying AA gift card is easiest), and start using your new credit on January 1.
 I’ll buy the gift card right away in the beginning of January in case they close that loophole.